Colossians 3:13 Bear with each other and forgive whatever grievances you may have against one another. Forgive as the Lord forgave you.

 Think of cracking open a raw egg.
 It is a decision of our will and once done it can’t be undone.
 No matter how we might want to take it back, we can’t put the egg back in the shell.
 Remember Humpty Dumpty, the egg that sat on the wall and had a great fall? “…All the King’s horses, and all the King’s men – couldn’t put Humpty together again.”

 This is beyond good news – it’s great news!
 Unforgiveness is to be avoided like the plague.
-It’s been described as a person putting arsenic in their own body to hurt someone else.
+In yesterday’s devotional I wrote how it’s been described as a person putting arsenic in their own body to hurt someone else.
 Unforgiveness is avoided by forgiving – particularly by making the practice of forgiving others into a daily habit pattern.

 But what if we don’t feel forgiving?
 And what about all the other ‘stuff’ that comes with situations where the need to forgive occurs?
 Stuff like anger, resentment, hurt, disappointment, frustration, desire to get even (to name a few) that readily accompany such situations.
 Fortunately forgiveness isn’t subject to us feeling like it.